Fatwa against nuclear weapons: Analysis

-Questions have been raised by some think tanks affiliated with the US and Israel on the fatwa's existence, authenticity and impact and on whether it was only a political statement that lacks the authority of a religiously-binding fatwa.
+Questions have been raised by some think tanks on the fatwa's existence, authenticity and impact and on whether it was only a political statement that lacks the authority of a religiously binding fatwa.
 James Risen of The New York Times noted that Khamenei said "that it was a mistake for Col. Muammar el-Qaddafi of Libya to give up his nuclear weapons program".
 Some analysts raised the possibility that Khamenei might be lying by using taqiyya, which is a form of religious dissembling.
 In 2015, an open letter to Obama, posted on Iranian.com, reportedly from a nephew of Ali Khamenei, stated that Khamenei practiced taqiyya with regard to the fatwa.
 Gholam-Hossein Elham, an Iranian politician, argues that taqiya does not apply here because the fatwa by Khamenei is a primary religious order, not a secondary one.
 According to him, Khamenei's fatwa bans massacre of innocent people; that is not going to change in any situation since it is a primary order.
 Also, he said that Islamic jurists have banned deception in jihad and war, which are Islamic leaders he respects.
 On November 1, 2015, The Jerusalem Post also noted that the fatwa came after President Akbar Hashemi Rafsanjani had admitted the nuclear option was explored and referred to it in an interview.
 However, according to the Iranian nuclear hope website, Rafsanjani's interview, when it was initially published, was "skewed by Zionist media", and Rafsanjani said that "there was no reason to go toward the military aspect of nuclear issues, we did not want to build nuclear weapons."

 According to Abbas Milani, whether the fatwa "actually exists and even whether Mr. Khamenei is entitled to issue fatwas and finally how changeable are fatwas are all contested matters".
 While Seyyed Hossein Mousavian, head of the Iranian Foreign Relations Committee from 1997 to 2005 and a research scholar at Princeton University, recalls seeing the letter containing the anti-nuclear fatwa issued in the mid-1990s in office of the Iranian Supreme National Security Council, Karim Sadjadpour argues that the references to the fatwa by the US government may be done to give the Iranians a route to compromise on the basis of religious beliefs rather than pressure from US-led sanctions.